NickeManarin/ScreenToGif/README.md

 # ScreenToGif

 This tool allows you to record a selected area of your screen and save it as a gif or video.
+[Download it here](https://github.com/NickeManarin/ScreenToGif/releases)

  ![Screen recorder](https://github.com/NickeManarin/ScreenToGif/blob/gh-pages/stylesheets/Recorder.PNG)